End User Licence Agreement

 7.3.
 Subject to Clause 7.2:

-a) Neither the Company nor BACP, shall be liable to the Healthcare Provider whether in contract, tort (including negligence) or otherwise, arising under or in connection with this agreement for loss of profits, loss of sales or business, loss of agreements or contracts, loss of anticipated savings, loss of or damage to goodwill and any indirect or consequential loss.
+a) The company shall not be liable to the Healthcare Provider whether in contract, tort (including negligence) or otherwise, arising under or in connection with this agreement for loss of profits, loss of sales or business, loss of agreements or contracts, loss of anticipated savings, loss of or damage to goodwill and any indirect or consequential loss.

-b) Neither the Company nor BACP will be liable for and accepts no responsibility for the any loss arising from any cancellation of or delay in the arrival to any appointment with the Healthcare Provider by the User or any third party.
+b) The company shall not be liable for and accepts no responsibility for the any loss arising from any cancellation of or delay in the arrival to any appointment with the Healthcare Provider by the User or any third party.

-c) Neither the Company nor BACP will accept responsibility for any infection by virus or other contamination or by anything which is destructive to the property of the Healthcare Provider or any third party.
+c) The company accepts no responsibility for any infection by virus or other contamination or by anything which is destructive to the property of the Healthcare Provider or any third party.

 8.3 The Company shall, in relation to any Client(s) Data processed in connection with the performance by the Company of the Services:

-8.3.1 process Client(s) Data only on the written instructions of the Healthcare Provider unless required by the laws of any member of the European Union or by the laws of the European Union applicable to the Company to process Personal Data (“Applicable Laws”);
+8.3.1 process Client(s) Data only on the written instructions of the Healthcare Provider unless required by the laws of England and Wales applicable to the Company to process Personal Data (“Applicable Laws”);

 8.3.2 ensure that it has in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of Client(s) Data and against accidental loss or destruction of, or damage to, Client(s) Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;